 There is a good intuition to this.
 It makes no sense to compare the very sickest patients with only mildly ill patients, the very rich patients with the desperately poor patients, or the A+ students to the students who flunked.
 Any difference that you see at the extremes will be strongly influenced by the qualifying measure.
 But the influence of the qualifying measure is less strong when you restrict yourself to a narrow window on either side of your cut-off.

-Figures 6 through 8 shows a hypothetical setting for a regression discontinuity design.
-A qualifying variable shows a relationship to the outcome (Figure 6).
-Patients scoring below a threshold are assigned to the treatment (Figure 7).
+Figure 6 illustrates a hypothetical setting for a regression discontinuity design.
+The left side shows a qualifying variable with a strong relationship to the outcome.
+The middle shows patients scoring below a threshold assigned to the treatment.
 In this hypothetical dataset, the treatment lifts all patients by a small amount.
-Then only patients near the threshold are selected for the regression discontinuity study (Figure 8).
+Then the right side shows the selection of only patients near the threshold.

-A regression discontinuity design was used to examine the extent to which Medicaid dental coverage reduced difficulty in accessing dental care13.
+A regression discontinuity design was used to examine the extent to which Medicaid dental coverage reduced difficulty in accessing dental care17.
 The researchers selected patients that were 75 percentage points on either side of the state-specific Medicaid income eligibility threshold.
 The proportion of patients reporting difficulty accessing dental care was 5% higher in those patients with too much income to qualify for Medicaid coverage.